alkindli/alkindli/README.md

 https://github.com/TheSpeedX/PROXY-List 2009

 You got your certificates good when your mouse is clear from secure channel or no channels at all, but still have no RPC impacts you can prohibit the users network connection capabilities in group policy.
 Disabling rapid rotating DHCP client server windows service while using third party tools instead.
 Or let it through and find the key decimals that always change for it in the registry editor to block so it don't come around again. ""No worry, no threat..""

+Lowest end system certificates will stop the microsoft store connection, because of DigiCerts certificates and UITrust user certificates not being trusted.
+Check if your user has exactly the same certification as system.
+Highest end group policy is what it is with unfinished internet explorer settings.
+The computer name has to be specified couple of places and your username has to be specified couple of places.
+Highest end firewall is what it is.
+Process lasso is missing immersive control panel and windows security folders for allowed processes, they are not (.exe), probably (.appx)
+The user profile must be part of authenticated users, SYSTEM, service asserted identity, authentication authority asserted identity, INTERACTIVE, ALL APPLICATION PACKAGES.
+You figure this one out.
+Happens same in registry which is all System Managed Accounts Group and executables of Windows are Service asserted identities.
+Anonymous must be allowed in security settings for named pipes, shares and SAM and specify a folder inside your users directory.
+This is great passthrough.
+You as a server should not receive data anyway.